What is call center speech analytics?

 And not just in the contact centre.
 Speech analytics software collects really useful information at an enormous scale.
 And that scale can surface trends that would otherwise go unnoticed.
 Maybe, for instance, a lot of customers are calling to complain that it’s cheaper to cancel and rebook a flight than it is to change their travel date.

-That’s information that’s hard to gather when agents are working independently – especially in multiple languages or locations – but moreover, software that flags a trending issue can prime agents for that kind of call, and suggest great solutions.
+That’s information that’s hard to gather when agents are working independently – especially in multiple languages or locations – but moreover, software that flags a trending issue can prime agents for that kind of call, and suggest appropriate solutions.

 Coach agents when they need it